 - Creating bridge building activities and opportunities across campus and in the community

 - Supporting students in navigating US government regulations

-Graceland University's Lamoni campus is fortunate to sponsor a TRiO grant program, funded by the U.S. Department of Education, called Student Support Services (SSS).
+Graceland University's Lamoni campus is fortunate to sponsor a TRIO grant program, funded by the U.S. Department of Education, called Student Support Services (SSS).

 Eligibility: to assist low income students raised by parents without four year degrees, or low income students who have a documented disability.
 You must be a U.S. citizen or have an alien registration number to qualify.
 Eligibility does not guarantee acceptance into the program.

 Goal: to increase the retention and graduation rates of those traditionally under-represented in post-secondary education.

 The program provides intentional interventions proven to boost academic, social, and personal readiness for the attainment of a bachelor's degree.
 Some of the services provided are:

 - developmental courses in math, English, and study skills